Planes of matrices of constant rank and globally generated vector bundles: Preliminaries

 This same definition is used in \cite{sierra_ugaglia_gg} and \cite{Fania_Mezzetti}.
 Notice that if $E$ is a quotient of $F$, then their Chern classes satisfy $c_i(E)=c_i(F)$ for all $i\leq \rk E$.

 .03in

-As anticipated in the Introduction, we are interested in quotients of special decomposable bundles, namely direct sums of $Q$ and the line bundles $\OP(i)$, $i\geq 1$. $Q$ is the universal quotient bundle on $\PP^2$, or, if one prefers, $Q=\TP(-1)$ is a twist of the tangent bundle.
+As anticipated in the Introduction, we are interested in quotients of bundles of the form:

+with $i\geq 1$ and $a_i, b\geq 0$ for all $i$, i.e. quotients of special decomposable bundles that are direct sums of $Q$ and the line bundles $\OP(i)$, $i\geq 1$. $Q$ is the universal quotient bundle on $\PP^2$, or, if one prefers, $Q=\TP(-1)$ is a twist of the tangent bundle.
+All $m$-effective bundles appearing in this paper are of this form.
+To our knowledge, there are no other examples.

 \begin{thm} Let $E$ be a rank $2$ vector bundle on $\PP^2$, quotient of a direct sum of copies of $Q$, and of the line bundles $\OP(i)$, $i\geq 1$.
 Then $E$ is $m$-effective. \end{thm}

 Before proving Theorem \ref{quot}, we recall a few facts about the secant varieties of the Grassmannians of lines.
 Let $\GG(1,n-1)\subset \PP(\Lambda^2 V)$ denote the Grassmannian of the $2$-dimensional vector subspaces of a vector space $V$ of dimension $n$, or, equivalently, of the lines of $\PP(V)$.
 We denote by $\sigma_k\GG(1,n-1)$ its $k$-th secant variety, $k\geq 1$, i.e. the Zariski closure of the union of the $(k-1)$-spaces generated by $k$ independent points of $\GG(1,n-1)$.
 It is well known that the points of $\sigma_k\GG(1,n-1)$ can be interpreted as skew-symmetric matrices of size $n$ and rank at most $2k$.
 Therefore, given a skew-symmetric matrix $A$ of linear forms in $3$ variables, of constant rank $2c$ and size $n$, it is natural to interpret its projectivization $\PP(A)$ as a (projective) $2$-plane contained in the stratum $\sigma_c\GG(1,n-1)\setminus \sigma_{c-1}\GG(1,n-1).$